Massless chiral fields in six dimensions: Arbitrary even dimensions

 \subsection{Adding colour}

-Now that we have a free action in arbitrary even dimensions of the same form as \eqref{eq:free_action} in $6d$, it becomes straightforward to extend the (minimal) coupling to Yang--Mills fields described in the previous section: nothing in this construction relies crucially on the fact that $M$ is six-dimensional.
+Now that we have a free action in arbitrary even dimensions of the same form as \eqref{eq:free_action} in $6d$, it becomes straightforward to extend the (minimal) coupling to a $\g$-valued connection $1$-form described in the previous section: nothing in this construction relies crucially on the fact that $M$ is six-dimensional.
 The simplicity of the free field description is due to the fact that higher spin singletons carry a particular irrep of $\so(1,d-1)$, namely that corresponding to a \emph{rectangular} Young diagram, of \emph{maximal} height.
 Moreover, the BF fields in \eqref{eq:action_YM} \emph{do not} mix singletons of different spins, but couple to them individually.
 In other words, we can write the action

-where \begin{itemize} \item We used the notation $H_{a_1,\dots,a_r} := e_{a_1} \wedge \dots \wedge e_{a_r}$ with indices suppressed; \item The $0$-form $\Psi^{a_1(s), \dots, a_r(s)}$, the $\tfrac{d-2}2$-form $\omega_{a_1(s-1), \dots, a_r(s-1)}$, the $1$-form $\GaugeYM$ and the $(d-2)$-form $\BYM$ all take values in a Lie algebra $\g$; \item We again denoted the covariant derivative with respect to the $\g$-valued gauge field $\GaugeYM$ as $\CovDerYM := \nabla + [\GaugeYM,-]_\g$, and its curvature as $\FieldStrengthYM := \dR \GaugeYM + \tfrac12\,[\GaugeYM, \GaugeYM]_\g$. \end{itemize} The action \eqref{eq:any_d} is readily verified to be invariant under
+where \begin{itemize} \item We used the notation $H_{a_1,\dots,a_r} := e_{a_1} \wedge \dots \wedge e_{a_r}$ with indices suppressed; \item The $0$-form $\Psi^{a_1(s), \dots, a_r(s)}$, the $\tfrac{d-2}2$-form $\omega_{a_1(s-1), \dots, a_r(s-1)}$, the $1$-form $\GaugeYM$ and the $(d-2)$-form $\BYM$ all take values in a Lie algebra $\g$; \item We again denoted the covariant derivative with respect to the $\g$-valued gauge field $\GaugeYM$ as $\CovDerYM := \nabla + [\GaugeYM,-]_\g$, and its curvature as $\FieldStrengthYM := {\rm d}\GaugeYM + \tfrac12\,[\GaugeYM, \GaugeYM]_\g$. \end{itemize} The action \eqref{eq:any_d} is readily verified to be invariant under

 where $\xi$ is a $(r-1)$-form whose indices, as well as those of $\omega$ and $\Psi$, have been suppressed for simplicity, $\epsilon$ is a $\g$-valued $0$-form, in the trivial representation of the `fiber' Lorentz algebra (i.e. not carrying any Latin indices) and $\P_0$ denotes the projection onto the trivial Lorentz irrep.
 In other words, the indices of the $0$-form $\Psi$ are completely contracted with those of $H$ and $\xi$.
 On top of that, the action is also invariant under the transformations